elitap/NiftyNet/Monai/README.md

 Monai version of the code to generate the results of

-Tappeiner E. et al. (2018) Multi-organ segmentation of the Head and Neck Area: An efficient hierarchical Neural Networks approach.
-Submitted to CARS.
+Tappeiner E. (2019) Multi-organ segmentation of the head and neck area: an efficient hierarchical neural networks approach.
+International Journal of Computer Assisted Radiology and Surgery.
+14. 10.1007/s11548-019-01922-4.

 ###Exec